hurbcom/challenge-bravo/docs/theplan.md

 4. Must have these five currencies working by default: USD, BRL, EUR, BTC and ETH;
 5. Conversion API path must receive parameters that represent the following values: **original currency**, **target currency** and **value to convert**;
 6. Must have an endpoint for performing CRUD operations on fictitious currencies (user defined);
-7. Must support convertion between real and fictitious currencies;
+7. Must support conversion between real and fictitious currencies;
 8. Project must run on macOS or Ubuntu;
 9. Project must be executed by means of up to 4 commands: clone -> change into project directory -> dependency installation -> launch;
 10. API must pass a stress test of 1000 requests per second;
-11. API must use real convertion rates provided by other public convertion rate APIs;
+11. API must use real conversion rates provided by other public conversion rate APIs;
 ### Optional:
 1. API runs using Docker;
 ---